-- 23. A student must have gained passes in modules taught in the University worth at least 120 credits in order to be eligible for the award of a Certificate or Diploma and at least 180 credits to be eligible for any degree.
-Exceptions to this requirement may be made at the discretion of the Dean of the relevant Faculty. - 24.
-A graduating student who, over a minimum period of one year of full-time study, has gained passes in modules taught in the University worth 120 credits shall be eligible for the award of a Certificate of Higher Education. - 25.
-A student who, over a minimum period of two years of full-time study, has gained 240 credits in modules taught in the University, of which at least 80 are in 2000 level modules, shall be eligible for the award of a Diploma of Higher Education. - 26.
-A student who, over a minimum period of three years of full-time study has gained 360 credits, of which at least, 80 are in 2000 level modules and at least 60 are in 3000 level modules and has fulfilled such other requirements prescribed in the Regulations for the M.A., M.Theol., B.Sc., or B.Eng., shall be eligible for the award of a General Degree. - 27.
-A student who, over a minimum period of four years of full-time study, has gained 480 credits, of which at least 240 credits were gained during an approved Honours programme involving Honours modules worth at least 210 credits including at least 90 credits in 4000 level modules, and has satisfied the appropriate Board(s) of Examiners, shall be eligible for the award of a B.Sc/MA Honours degree in the subject(s) of that Honours programme.
-In the case of the B.Sc Chemical Sciences programme the minimum number of Honours credits is 200 of which at least 90 credits are in 4000 level modules. - 28.
-A student who over a minimum period of five years of full-time study, or four where Advanced Standing has been awarded, has gained 600 credits of which at least 120 are at 5000 level within an approved Integrated Masters programme involving Honours modules, at 3000 level and above, worth at least 330 credits, and has satisfied the appropriate Board(s) of Examiner(s), shall be eligible for the award of a Masters degree with Honours in the subject(s) of that programme. - 29.
-There will be Integrated Masters programmes in Chemistry (Master in Chemistry), Engineering (Master in Engineering), Mathematics (Master in Mathematics), Physics (Master in Physics) and Science (Master in Science). - 30.
-In order to be eligible for the award of an Honours degree with Integrated Year Abroad a student must, over a minimum period of five years of full-time study, gain 540 credits and satisfy the appropriate Board(s) of Examiners.
-These credits must include at least 300 obtained during an approved three year programme, involving Honours modules worth at least 210 credits, and additionally 60 credits gained during an Integrated Year Abroad. - 31.
-There shall be three classes of Honours determined by performance in the Honours Programme: First Class, Second Class, which shall be divided into II(1) and II(2), and Third Class.
-Boards of Examiners involving one or more Modern Languages shall be empowered to award a distinction in the spoken language(s). - 32.
-A student who fails the assessment of an Honours module may be reassessed by such means as the Board of Examiners may decide is appropriate.
-Honours classification shall be based on the grades achieved in the assessment for each module, but not in any re-assessment. - 33.
-A student who, owing to medically certified illness or other serious cause, cannot complete the assessment for a module may be assessed by such means as the Board of Examiners shall determine. - 34.
-Admission to the final two semesters of an Honours programme shall be at the discretion of the Board of Examiners.
+- gains passes in modules worth at least 200 credits at Distinction and Merit levels (at least 40 credits of which are in 2000 or 3000 level modules, and at least 20 credits of which are at Distinction level). - 26.
+A student who, over a minimum period of four years of full-time study, has gained 480 credits, of which at least 240 credits were gained during an approved Honours programme involving Honours modules worth at least 210 credits and including at least 90 credits in 4000 level modules, and has satisfied the appropriate Board(s) of Examiners, shall be eligible for the award of B.Sc./M.A./ B.Eng. or M.Theol. degree with Honours in the subject(s) of that Honours programme.
+In the case of the B.Sc Chemical Sciences programme the minimum number of Honours credits is 200 of which at least 90 credits are in 4000 level modules. - 26.
+A student who over a minimum period of five years of full-time study, or four where Advanced Standing has been awarded, has gained 600 credits of which at least 120 are at 5000 level within an approved Integrated Masters programme, and involving Honours modules, at 3000 level and above, worth at least 330 credits, and who has satisfied the appropriate Board(s) of Examiner(s), shall be eligible for the award of a Masters degree with Honours in the subject(s) of that programme. - 30.
+There will be Integrated Masters programmes in Chemistry (Master in Chemistry), Engineering (Master in Engineering), Mathematics (Master in Mathematics), Physics (Master in Physics) and Science (Master in Science). - In order to be eligible for the award of an Honours degree with Integrated Year Abroad a student must, over a minimum period of five years of full-time study, gain 540 credits and satisfy the appropriate Board(s) of Examiners.
+These credits must include at least 300 obtained during an approved three year programme, involving Honours modules worth at least 210 credits including at least 90 at 4000 level, and additionally 60 credits gained during an Integrated Year Abroad. - 32.
+There shall be three types of Honours Degrees: Single Honours, Joint Honours and "With" Degrees (Honours). - a) Single Honours degrees shall be degrees where the number of required credits in a single subject area exceeds three-quarters of the total credits for the Honours programme.
+Any other subjects taken as part of the Honours programme shall not be named. - a) Joint Honours degrees shall be degrees where more than one-third of the credits of the Honours programme are taken in each of two subject areas.
+In these cases both subjects will be named. - a) "With" Degrees (Honours) shall be degrees where credits for an Honours programme are obtained from two subject areas, and where no fewer than one-quarter and no more than onethird of the credits are taken in one of the two subject areas.
+These degrees are also known as Major/Minor degrees.